-Syntagma square is the central square of Athens.
-More specifically its geographical position is in front of the 19th century Old Royal Palace.
-Moreover it houses the Greek Parliament (ex Old Royal Palace) since 1934.
-The Syntagma square borders with the Amalias avenue to the east and with Othonos street to the south.
-Furthermore it borders with Vasileos Georgiou Protou street to the north.
-The historical hotels King George, Grande Bretagne and Athens Plaza are on Vasileos Georgiou Protou street.
-Impressively Syntagma consists of a greenery place in the heart of Athens.
-There can the visitor relax under the shade of the trees.
-Additionally there is a large water fountain.
+Syntagma square is the center of the Greek policy and commercial activity.
+It is located in front of the 19 th century Old Royal Palace, housing the Greek Parliament since 1934.
+The square is bordered by the avenue of Leoforos Amalias to the east, Othonos to the south and Vasileos Georgiou Protou to the north.
+The hotels “ King George”, “Grande Bretagne”, “ Athens Plaza” are on Vasileos Georgiou Protou street.
+Syntagma consist a green place where the visitor should relax under the shade of the trees.
+In the center of the square there is a large water fountain.

-Why the square was renamed Syntagma square ?
+Why the square was renamed Syntagma?

-The square was renamed Syntagma due to the revolution on the 3rd September of 1843.
-That day the guard of Athens with his chief Dimitrios Kallergis demonstrated in front of the royal palace.
-Moreover Kallergis expressed the demand for the establishment of constitution.
-In addition a number of people with his leader Ioannis Makrygiannis arrived shouting “ Long live the Constitution”.
-The common demand of the people and of the army obliged King Otto to proceed to reforms.
-Consequently King Otto convened the National Assembly and guaranteed the first constitution of Greece.
+The square was renamed Syntagma due to the revolution on September 3 of 1843.
+That day the guard of Athens with his chief Dimitrios Kallergis came together in front of the royal palace demanding the establishment of constitution.
+A number of people with his leader Ioannis Makrygiannis arrived shouting “ Long live the Constitution”.
+The common request of the people and the army obliged the king Otto to convene the National Assembly and guarantee the first constitution of Greece.